Cloud-Native Observability

-Cloud-native observability involves monitoring and gaining insights into the performance and behavior of cloud-native applications using specialized tools that enhance visibility into distributed systems.
-This practice focuses on collecting and analyzing various metrics, logs, and traces to understand application health, performance, and user experience in real-time.
+Cloud-native observability is the practice of monitoring and gaining insights into the performance and behavior of cloud-native applications through tools and techniques that provide visibility into distributed systems.

 How It Works